allenzhong/robot-challenge/README.md

 starting robot challenge
 ```

-Then you can type commands to control robot.
+Then you can type the following commands line by line to control robot.

 ```plain
 PLACE 0,0,NORTH